Cog-Creators/Red-DiscordBot/docs/bot_application_guide.rst

     .. image::  /.resources/bot-guide/discord_bot_user_options.png
         :alt: How the Bot User options should look like for most people.

-7. Copy the token using the "Copy" button.
+7. Acquire the token using the "Reset Token" button, then "Copy" after it is revealed.

     - **This is not the Client Secret at the General Information page**